smg727/crawler/README.md

-# crawler
-Crawler - A focussed web crawler
+#Crawler - A focussed web crawler
-Sangram Ghuge
-smg727@nyu.edu

 The project consists of 3 main files:
 1. page.py